 That is, while sentences with an eventive subject like (20b) are judged as feasible provided that the event encoded by the subject is interpreted as the CCF for the resultant state, the referent of agentive subjects, such as Mary in (20a), must be construed as accountable for the result.
 Here, note that intentionality implies accountability, but not vice versa: if someone acts intentionally to bring about a certain outcome, it is not possible to deny their responsibility.
-Contrarywise, someone can still be held accountable for their non-intentional actions.
-For example, in case of a non-intentional killing, one can still be charged with accidental manslaughter in a court of law.
+Contrarywise, someone can still be held accountable for their non-intentional actions, as one can be charged with accidental manslaughter in a court of law.
+In our experimental materials, John in the accidental flooding scenario can still be held accountable for the result, and Bill, who melted John's ice by his incorrect programming, may get the blame for it.10